pineappletapped/VideoPlatform/README.md

 matching the detail seen on Sky Sports broadcasts.
 Choose between this and the regular styles from the options modal.
 Tennis bugs show set and game progression with serve indicators, while snooker displays frame scores, current breaks and highest breaks.
 Golf introduces a leaderboard-style bug that highlights the course name and player totals, and the intro panel now includes an intuitive course editor for tees, yardages and pars.
+Baseball scorebugs track the inning along with pitch count, outs and base runners, while American football layouts pair quarter and game clock readouts with gridiron-themed styling.

 ### Logo Stingers